dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

 ### TLS

-As of 6.2, dCache supports TLS according to the protocol requirements specified by the XrootD Protocol 5.0.
+As of 6.2, dCache supports TLS according to the protocol requirements specified by the xroot Protocol 5.0.

-XrootD allows a negotiation between the client and server as to when to initiate the TLS handshake.
+xroot allows a negotiation between the client and server as to when to initiate the TLS handshake.
 The server-side options are explained in the _xrootd.properties_ file.
 Currently supported is the ability to require TLS on all connections to the door and pool, or to make TLS optional, depending on the client.
 One can also specify whether to begin TLS before login or after.
 The latter option is useful in the case of TLS being used with a strong authentication protocol such as GSI, in which case it would make sense not to protect the login as GSI already requires a Diffie-Hellman handshake to protect the passing of credential information.